-Next, a good cookie consent banner should offer real control over their data and privacy preferences.
+Next, a good cookie banner should offer real control over their data and privacy preferences.
 This means more than giving them the option to “Accept All” or “Reject All,” as most banners look like.

 Instead, they have to allow users to choose the cookie categories they want to accept.

-A cookie consent banner should be as non-intrusive as possible (it’s impossible to be completely non-intrusive, unfortunately).
+This means the cookie consent banner should be as non-intrusive as possible (it’s impossible to be completely non-intrusive, unfortunately).
 This is where the banner placement, size, and color palette become crucial.

 Namely, the banner should fit as much as possible within the overall design of the website but be at the same time distinct enough so it’s not confused with the rest of the page.